Asana/devrel-examples/javascript/node-oauth-demo/README.md

 Your access token (with an expiration of one hour) will also be loaded into the URL as a query parameter.
 With the access token, you can:

-* Select "Fetch your user info!" to have the application make a request to [GET /users/me](https://developers.asana.com/reference/getuser) on your behalf (and output the response as JSON in the browser)
+* Select "Fetch your user info" to have the application make a request to [GET /users/me](https://developers.asana.com/reference/getuser) on your behalf (and output the response as JSON in the browser)
 * Use the access token to make an API request yourself (e.g., via the [API Explorer](https://developers.asana.com/docs/api-explorer), [Postman Collection](https://developers.asana.com/docs/postman-collection), etc.)

 ## Deauthorizing the demo app